DimaIvanov2000/Pacman-Miniature--C-/README.md

 ## How to Play

 Movement is done with WASD.
 The goal of the game is to collect all of the dots (*/o) without getting caught by the four ghosts (@).
 There are "tunnels" at either side of the map which help the player to avoid ghosts.
 There is no reward for winning aside from the increasing score.
+The ghosts do not have complex AI and only move randomly between intersections.